Ethan Slater: Career

 Slater's first theater appearance was at the New York Musical Theatre Festival in July 2015, in which he starred as Luis in the musical Claudio Quest, directed by John Tartaglia, earning a nomination for the festival's award in the category for Best Individual Performance.
 Between September 30 and October 24, 2015, he starred in Please Excuse my Dear Aunt Sally in the One Year Lease Theater Company.
-In December 2015 he joined the Delaware Theatre Company in Wilmington, acting in Barry Levinson's play Diner, directed and choreographed by Kathleen Marshall.
+In December 2015, he joined the Delaware Theatre Company in Wilmington, acting in Barry Levinson's play Diner, directed and choreographed by Kathleen Marshall.
 During the same period he appeared in several short films, including Lightning Bugs in a Jar and Evol.

-In 2016 Slater was cast in the lead role SpongeBob SquarePants in Kyle Jarrow's musical of the same name directed by Tina Landau at the Oriental Theatre in Chicago.
+In 2016, Slater was cast in the lead role of SpongeBob SquarePants in Kyle Jarrow's musical of the same name and directed by Tina Landau at the Oriental Theatre in Chicago.
 The musical achieved success and was praised by theater critics, bringing the production to Broadway at the Palace Theatre in New York between 2017 and 2018.
 For his performance, Slater earned a Tony Award nomination for Best Actor in a Musical at the 72nd Tony Awards in 2018, winning Outstanding Actor in a Musical at the Drama Desk Awards and Outstanding Actor in a Musical at the Outer Critics Circle Awards.
-He is also awarded the Theatre World Award for Best Performance in a Broadway Debut in 2018.
+He was also awarded the Theatre World Award for Best Performance in a Broadway Debut in 2018.

-Between 2018 and 2019 he appeared in a few episodes of television series, including Law & Order: Special Victims Unit, Murphy Brown, Instinct, and The Marvelous Mrs. Maisel.
-On March 4, 2019, Slater was cast by director Bartlett Sher in the theatrical special of Camelot at the Lincoln Center Theater in New York.
-Between 2021 and 2022 he starred in the musical Assassins with the direction of John Doyle at the Lynn F. Angelson Theater in New York, playing Lee Harvey Oswald.
+Between 2018 and 2019, he appeared in several television series, including Law & Order: Special Victims Unit, Murphy Brown, Instinct, and The Marvelous Mrs. Maisel.
+On March 4, 2019, Slater was cast by director Bartlett Sher in the theatrical special of Camelot at Lincoln Center Theater in New York.

+Between 2021 and 2022, he starred in the Classic Stage Company production of the musical Assassins, directed by John Doyle, at the Lynn F. Angelson Theater in New York, playing Lee Harvey Oswald.
 His performance earned him a Lucille Lortel Awards nomination for Best Performance.
 From March to April 2022, Slater originated the role of Max Weinbaum in the play Good Night, Oscar at the Goodman Theatre in Chicago.
 From 2023 to 2024, he played the Historian, Prince Herbert, and other roles in the Broadway revival of Spamalot at the St. James Theatre.
 He played Boq Woodsman in the two-part film adaptation of the musical Wicked, directed by Jon M. Chu.
+In July 2026, he is set to join the Off-Broadway revival cast of Little Shop of Horrors replacing Jordan Fisher as Seymour opposite Betsy Wolfe as Audrey.